jelyoussefi/oneDNN_backup/doc/performance_considerations/profilers.md

 See more examples in the [VTune Amplifier User Guide](https://software.intel.com/content/www/us/en/develop/documentation/vtune-help/top/introduction/tutorials-and-samples.html)

-## Example: Profiling with Linux perf
+## Example: Profiling with Linux Perf

 The following command instructs oneDNN to enable both jitdump and perfmap profiling modes and write jitdump files into the `.debug` directory in the